Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 If you haven't read the Asterix comic books, now's your chance!
 This is a collection of three Asterix classics as the little Gaul celebrates his 60 years of defending his tiny village against none other than the legions of Julius Caesar!
 These tales are today intrinsic to French culture.
 BUY ON AMAZON

-sarcophagus with sculptures of battles between the Romans and Goths - stunning Roman ruins, FranceSince there was no photography in Roman times, we can get a good sense of these invasions from this ancient Roman sarcophagus of around 250 AD, which depicts a battle scene between the Romans and the invading Goths.
+sarcophagus with sculptures of battles between the Romans and Goths - stunning Roman ruins, FranceSince there was no photography in Roman times, we can get a good sense of these invasions from this ancient Roman sarcophagus of around 250 CE, which depicts a battle scene between the Romans and the invading Goths.
 It now sits in the Palazzo Altemps in Rome (part of the National Museum)

-This was a prosperous time and the Romans settled, building all the amphitheaters, arenas, triumphal arches and aqueducts we'll visit below.
-Eventually, 'barbarians', as the Germanic people from the north were called, would sweep in and wipe away as many traces of Rome as they could.
+Eventually 'barbarians', as the Germanic people from the north were called, would sweep in and wipe away as many traces of Rome as they could.

-For years, many of the areas we know as France, Belgium and Switzerland belonged to Rome, conquered by Julius Caesar.
-An extraordinary strategist, The Conquest of Gaul tells us how he did it – or, at least, how he SAYS he did it!
+For years, many of the areas we know as France, Belgium and Switzerland belonged to Rome, conquered by Julius Caesar, an extraordinary strategist.
+The Conquest of Gaul tells us how he did it – or, at least, how he SAYS he did it!
 BUY ON AMAZON

 Where are the best Roman ruins in France?

-It should come as no surprise that most vestiges are in Roman Provence, in southern France, since this area was far closer to Rome as well as more densely populated than the more northern climes.
+It should come as no surprise that most vestiges are in Roman Provence, in southern France, since this area was far closer to Rome, as well as more densely populated than the more northern climes.

 Roman ruins in Paris and northern France